omrsafetyo/PowerShellSnippets/README.md

 ## For those here for the Log4j scanner.

+NOTE:  There is a second erlease of this script which just goes against hashes of known vulnerable files from the log4j package.
+That copy is here:  https://github.com/omrsafetyo/PowerShellSnippets/blob/master/Invoke-Log4ShellScanFromHash.ps1

 This tool is a script that expands on the s one-liner provided here: https://www.reddit.com/r/blueteamsec/comments/rd38z9/log4j_0day_being_exploited/

 The one liner would search the C: drive for any .jar files, and search for references to the class JndiLookup.class.
 This script does the same thing, but parallelized across systems, and multi-threaded on a given system.
 As it does this specific search, it should find potentially vulnerable log4j files, but may also give false positives (the patched version of log4j still contains this reference), as well as other files that don't necessarily use log4j directly.
 As such, it can be used to find potential vulnerabilities that development teams can ensure don't have the same issues as the log4j library.